New Student Advising

 Make friends with the College Catalog early on.
 It can answer countless questions.
 Each department has a page under "Programs of Study" which includes a description of the requirements and a "Summary of Requirements" for quick reference.
 In addition to outlining the requirements for the major, the Summary of Requirements will also tell you if the major expects you to take particular courses to satisfy any of the Core requirements.
 The Catalog will also provide information on courses planned for the year.
 Perhaps just as important, contact information for the Departmental Chair, the department's Director of Undergraduate Studies, and/or other important departmental administrators can be found on each page in the catalog that describes a particular major.

 Nope.
 Not at all.
 Being undecided is totally fine.
 Spend your first year working on Core requirements.
 Think about what kinds of courses and material you most enjoy.
 Bounce ideas off of your College Adviser.
 Attend special lectures offered around campus.
-Attend the College major open houses that occur throughout the year.
+Attend the College major open houses that occur throughout the year, and major exploration day in the spring.
 The curriculum is designed to give you plenty of time to think and experiment.

 The key thing is to not cut yourself off from programs you might be interested in, which means that if there's any possibility that you might want to pursue an academic program that requires Calculus, for example, you should take it, or if you're entertaining a pre-health option, you should take General Chemistry along with your Calculus.
 That way, you give yourself the option of pursuing the program with the more restrictive requirements, and if you end up in a major that doesn't have specific expectations for the core, you can still use those credits to make progress toward completion of your core requirements.
 Not sure how to figure out if a major specifies how you are to complete Core?
 See the previous question.

 Students typically take most (if not all) core courses in their first few quarters, but there are some classes that are particularly well suited for first years.
-That includes ECON 10000 Principles of Microeconomics, LING 20001 Intro to Linguistics, MUSI 15100 Harmony and Voice Leading I, CMSC 14100 Intro to Computer Science I (primarily for students interested in majoring in Comp Sci), and other courses meant to begin initial exploration of an area of study.
+That includes ECON 10000 Principles of Microeconomics, LING 20001 Intro to Linguistics, MUSI 15100 Harmony and Voice Leading I, and other courses meant to begin initial exploration of an area of study.

 Back to top